PennLINC/network_replication/index.md

 We used Spearman’s rank correlations to quantify the association between S-A axis ranks and observed developmental effects.

 To investigate how the development of edge-level connectivity differs across sensorimotor-association axis, we examined age-related changes in connectivity across edges by fitting a bivariate smooth interaction.
 The effect of S-A axis rank on edge-level age effects was modeled using a tensor product smooth.
-This analysis was performed in
+This analysis was performed for all datasets together in [/Rscripts/CombinedFigures/CombinedFigures.Rmd](https://github.com/PennLINC/network_replication/blob/main/CombinedFigures/CombinedFigures.Rmd#L413-L519).